-At nearly midnight on December the 15th, the respondent – a 23-year-old South Sudanese man – and 69 other people on the move (POM) were pushed back from Greece to Turkey.
+At nearly midnight on December the 15th, the respondent – a 23-year-old South Sudanese man – and 69 other people on the move were pushed back from Greece to Turkey.
 The respondent confirmed that the likely point of pushback was Lavara, Greece to Karayusuflu, Turkey.
 Six women and 10 minors were involved.

-For around one hour, the five POM were driven initially along paved roads then clearly unpaved as they reached their next destination.
+For around one hour, the group of five were driven initially along paved roads then clearly unpaved as they reached their next destination.
 When the trunk doors were opened, the respondent immediately saw a corridor.
 As the men spilled out of the trunk, one officer reportedly hit each of them with a plastic baton, demanding that they move faster into the adjoining small room.
-Inside the building, the respondent met five new officers, each of whom wore an olive green uniform with ‘police’ written on their chests (see Image 8) The physical space was aging with an old, dirty interior.
+Inside the building, the respondent met five new officers, each of whom wore an olive green uniform with ‘police’ written on their chests.
+The physical space was aging with an old, dirty interior.
 Two of the officers then forced the five men to strip before the officers searched them from head to toe.
 When finished, the officers returned only their shoes, shirts, and trousers, demanding the men to get dressed.
 With no translators present, the officer’s words were completely missed by two of the men who spoke no English.
 The officers began beating all five men with plastic batons – focusing their blows on the two men who spoke no English.

 “The Algerian guy with us…he didn’t understand English.
 The officer kept punching him in his face until he started bleeding,”

 After the beating subsided, the officers herded the men into a tiny cell.
-As they were swept from one room to another, the respondent reported that: “One of the officers told me ‘I will sell your passport’ and hit me with the baton.”
+As they were taken from one room to another, the respondent reported that: “One of the officers told me ‘I will sell your passport’ and hit me with the baton.”
 The time was approximately 20:30.

 The respondent described the cell as no larger than four by five meters with a dirty, coral-coloured ground.
 There were two bunk bed frames and a toilet.
-Inside the cell, he met around 69 other POM reportedly aged four to 60 years old from Syria, Pakistan, Afghanistan, Somalia, Morocco, and Algeria.
+Inside the cell, he met around 69 other people, reportedly aged four to 60 years old from Syria, Pakistan, Afghanistan, Somalia, Morocco, and Algeria.
 Among them were six women and 10 minors.
 One of the elderly women shared with the respondent that she was beaten earlier by one of the officers after she refused to let him search her.
 He purportedly responded to the refusal by beating her with a branch.

 When the van finally stopped, all 70 people were unloaded and told to stand in a line.
 In front of them stood 12 officers: three wore camouflage uniforms with Greek flags on the shoulders (see Image 4), four dressed in all black (see Image 8), and five wore only civilian clothing.
 Two of the men in the black uniforms were the same as those at the detention site.
 Excluding the three in military uniforms, all officers wore balaclavas.
-Those in camouflage carried M4 Carbines (see Image 11) and reportedly spoke Turkish with the officers wearing civilian clothing.
+Those in camouflage carried firearms and reportedly spoke Turkish with the officers wearing civilian clothing.
 Once in line, the officers in civilian clothing began beating everyone in the group – including the women and minors.

 At no point during his captivity was the respondent offered food, water, or medical support.